agmsb/sheets-of-strava/README.md

 - `Lifetime Distance`
 - `Lifetime Elevation`

-In `Friends`, I manually insert the friends I rode as `First Name` `Last Name`, with each friend separated by comma.
+In `Friends`, I manually insert the friends I rode as `First Name` + ` ` + `Last Name`, with each friend separated by comma.

-Then in the sheet `friends_data`, you can roll-up by data by friends using the below examples:
+Then in the sheet `friends_data`, you can roll-up by data by friend using the below examples:

 Example: roll-up rides by friend
 ```